A simple learning agent interacting with an agent-based market model: Introduction

-\citet{plattgebbie2016problem} considered an ABM that can recover several well-known stylised facts but demonstrates parameter degeneracies and calibration inconsistencies.
-It was then argued that these arise both, because of how markets clear, in real markets this is event based, as opposed to the batch market clearing mechanisms used in many financial agent based models, as well as due to the problem that many parameters in agent-based models are related to each other and share coupled impacts in the observed stylised facts.
-To guard against this they recommend validating an ABM by having the generated time series reproduce the statistical properties of empirically measured transaction data through a combination of sensitivity analysis, calibration and stylised-fact verification \cite{plattgebbie2016problem} while accepting {\it a-priori} some level of parameter degeneracy.
-Given this, the empirical-versus-simulation stylised fact comparison remains a good way to test the validity of an ABM of the limit-order book\cite{fabretti2013problem,goosengebbie2020calibrating,platt2020comparison,plattgebbie2016problem,plattgebbie2018can}.
+This approach is computationally convenient and is essentially a form of exploratory data analysis.
+However, this approach has been criticised in the literature in the context of intraday ABMs because many parameters in ABMs are related to each other and share coupled impacts in the observed stylised facts.
+A given model's generated time series should reproduce the statistical properties of empirically measured transaction and order-book data through a pragmatic combination of sensitivity analysis, calibration, and stylised fact verification while accepting some level of parameter degeneracy.
+Given this, the empirical {\it vs.} simulation stylised fact comparison remains a good way to test the validity of the class of ABM of the limit-order book considered in this work \cite{fabretti2013problem,platt2020comparison,plattgebbie2018can}.

-When building ABMs a good place to start is to first try to understand the dynamics that can be realised from the interactions of minimally intelligent agents before adding on more complex forms of decision making. \citet{farmer2005predictive} used minimally intelligent agents within a continuous double auction and were able to explain 96\% of the variance of the spread and 76\% of the variance of the price diffusion rate.
-They were also able to recover the price impact function and so demonstrate the simple laws relating price to order flows.
-This work also suggests institutions strongly shape our behaviour, so that some of the properties of markets may be a result of the constraints imposed by these institutions rather than the rationality of the individuals \cite{farmer2005predictive}.

-ABMs are also able to shed light on the cause of certain stylised facts.
-In financial time series, it is well known that the distribution of returns has fat-tails. \citet{gaunersdorfer2007nonlinear} identified that trend-following trading strategies are likely the potential cause of these fat-tails.
-They show that when fundamental trading strategies ({\it e.g.} mean reversion) start to dominate, the returns are small because the market is tracking the fundamental value, but as trend followers start to dominate, due to the increased potential returns that this strategy has to offer, large price changes occur, which causes large returns and increases volatility.
-They also show that volatility clustering, the tendency of markets to exhibit periods of small returns followed by periods of large returns, is also potentially due to the trend-followers.